 Vice President of Hockey Operations

-Ron Francis is in his seventh season in management for the Carolina Hurricanes, and was promoted to vice president of hockey operations in June 2012.
+Ron Francis is in his eighth season in management for the Carolina Hurricanes, after being promoted to vice president of hockey operations in June 2012.
 As vice president of hockey operations, Francis works directly with General Manager Jim Rutherford on all hockey-related matters.
 In addition to his hockey operations duties, Francis also serves as one of the teams’ alternate governors.